crypticnfk/AnbeShivam-Celo/README.md

 # AnbeShivam

-A decentralized and completely transparent project funding platform.
+A decentralized and completely transparent quadratic funding platform.

 ## Tech Stack Used